SeanShubin/code-structure/README.md

     "ancestorDependsOnDescendant" : true,
     "descendantDependsOnAncestor" : true
   },
+  "maximumAllowedErrorCount" : 0,
+  "useObservationsCache": false,
-  "useObservationsCache": false
+  "includeJvmDynamicInvocations" : false
 }
 ```

 - command line arguments
     - one argument, the prefix for the config file, default is `code-structure`
-    - this cause it to use `code-structure-config.json` as the main configuration file
+    - this causes it to use `code-structure-config.json` as the main configuration file
-    - and if there are any errors, it will create the default ignore list at `code-structure-existing-errors.json`
-    - to reset the errors to ignore to the current state, delete the `code-structure-existing-errors.json` file
 - config file
     - inputDir
         - path, the directory from which to start scanning
     - outputDir
         - path, the directory to place the report
-    - localDepth
-        - when looking at the graph of a single file, how many levels of associated files to look at
-        - for example, if depth is 1, only look at the files the subject immediately depends on, or is immediately
-          depended on by
-        - if depth is 2, follow the same rule from each file included in depth 1
-        - and so on for depths higher than 2
     - nodeLimitForGraph
         - the higher the number of files, the longer the graph takes to generate and the more useless it is
         - if this limit is exceeded, the graph is not generated